Myth: People with I/DD report sexual abuse to seek attention.

 Myth: Perpetrators of sexual violence against people with I/DD are usually strangers to the person.

 Fact: 97-99% of abusers are known to their victims.
-Sex offenders are usually caregivers or family members (Balderian, 1991).
+Unfortunately, sex offenders are often caregivers or family members (Balderian, 1991).

 Balderian, N. (1991).
 Sexual abuse of people with developmental disabilities.
 Sexuality and Disability, 9(4), 323-335.